mattflo/WeatherChatAI/README.md

 # ☁️ ❄️ ⚡ Weather Chat AI ⛅ 🌡️ ☂️

 ☁️ ❄️ ⚡ Don't just get the weather.
 Get the answer to your underlying weather-related question.
-Using retrieval augmented generation with LangGraph, OpenAI, the National Weather Service, and Chainlit. ⛅ 🌡️ ☂️
+Using retrieval augmented generation with LangGraph, OpenAI, the National Weather Service, and Streamlit. ⛅ 🌡️ ☂️

 Live Demo: https://weather-chat-ai.fly.dev/